sapcc/atlas/README.md

 Atlas, brother to Prometheus.

 This is a standalone custom Prometheus service discovery application.
-It consists of a growing number ofdiscoveries which can be enabled/disabled and configured via a yaml file.
+It consists of a growing number of discoveries which can be enabled/disabled and configured via a yaml file.

 Available Discoveries:
 1. Ironic nodes